 This brief guide explains how to type Indian Rupee sign in Linux operating systems.
-The other day, I needed to type “Indian Rupee Sign (₹)” while I was quoting about Indian economy in a comment.
+The other day, I wanted to type “Indian Rupee Sign (₹)”.
 My keyboard has rupee symbol on it, but I didn’t know how to type it.
 After a few google searches, I found a way to do this.
 If you ever wondered how to type Indian Rupee Symbol in Unix-like operating systems.
 It’s not that difficult.
 Just follow the steps described below.

 Type Indian Rupee Sign In Linux

 The default keyboard layout in most GNU/Linux and other operating systems is English (US).
 To type Indian rupee symbol, you need to change the Keyboard layout to English (India, with rupee).
 I have given the steps to do this in two Desktop environments, MATE and KDE Plasma.
 I guess, the steps are same for other DEs and other operating systems as well.
 Just find where the Keyboard layout settings is and change the layout to English (India, with rupee sign).